oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/elastic-stack/weblogic-domain/_index.md

 * `fluentd` runs as a separate container in the Administration Server and Managed Server pods.
 * The log files reside on a volume that is shared between the `weblogic-server` and `fluentd` containers.
 * `fluentd` tails the domain logs files and exports them to Elasticsearch.
-* A `ConfigMap` contains the filter and format rules for exporting log records.
+* A ConfigMap contains the filter and format rules for exporting log records.

-##### Sample code
+#### Sample code

-The samples in this document assume an existing domain is being edited.
-However, all changes to the domain YAML file can be performed before the domain is created.
+The samples in this document assume that an existing domain is being edited.
+However, you can make all the changes to the domain YAML file before the domain is created.

-For sample purposes, this document will assume a domain with the following attributes is being configured:
+For sample purposes, this document assumes that a domain with the following attributes is being configured:

 * Domain name is `bobs-bookstore`
 * Kubernetes Namespace is `bob`